 STEP 5: Engage Key Stakeholders and Secure Their Support for Your Website Redesign

-Solve this early through a 45–60 minute internal alignment meeting, and use these five questions to guide it:
+Prevent bottlenecks down the road with a 45–60 minute internal alignment meeting early in the process.
+Use these five questions to guide it:

 This one conversation saves weeks of redesign churn by setting expectations upfront.